 (4) Denial of problems and failures reduces organizational learning.

 One of the biggest drawbacks for charismatic leaders is their failure to sometimes learn.
-Perhaps, they too, fall prey to their own charms and charisma.
+Perhaps, they too fall prey to their own charms and charisma.

 This lesson can be illustrated with Apple’s handling of the iPhone 4’s infamous antenna issue (which, when gripped a certain way near the antenna, would often drop calls).
-Apple has not admitted any mistakes on its part and instead said that other phones (by competing carriers) also drop calls when gripped a certain way near the antenna.
+Apple never admitted any mistakes on its part and instead said that other phones (by competing carriers) also dropped calls when gripped a certain way near the antenna.
 Rather than redesigning or offering a permanently solution, Apple decided to offer free cases which would cover the sensitive area to lessen the dropped calls.
-Consumer Reports, an independent, non-profit organization that test products, has refused to recommend the iPhone 4 contending that “putting the onus on any owners of a product to obtain a remedy to a design flaw is not acceptable to us.
+Consumer Reports, an independent, non-profit organization that test products, refused to recommend the iPhone 4 contending that “putting the onus on any owners of a product to obtain a remedy to a design flaw is not acceptable to us.
 We therefore continue not to recommend the iPhone 4, and to call on Apple to provide a permanent fix for the phone’s reception issues.”